 When looking at socioeconomics and race, this elementary school is not representative of the county.
 Hallco.org reported that as of 2015, 85% of students in this school were Hispanic, 10% were White/Non-Hispanic, 3% were Black/Non-Hispanic, and 2% were considered “other”.
 Many students in the school are identified as “economically disadvantaged”, with 97% of the students qualifying for free and reduced lunches.
 The school population consists of 79% ELLs (English-Language Learners) receiving ESOL (English as a Second Language) services.
 This school contains a dual-emergent Pre-K program and grade levels K through 5th consisting of approximately 760 students.
 According to SchoolDigger, as of 2018, this school was ranked 1,070th out of 1,209 schools in the state.
 For the 2018 Milestones Assessment in English Language Arts, it was reported that for grade levels 3rd through 5th, this school scored 24.3% lower than the state average for this assessment.
 Additionally, less than 20% of students met the state standard.

 This study took place in two first grade classrooms, both being an accurate representation of the school composition and demographics.
 Students ranged from ages 6 to 7.
 Every student in the study qualified for free and reduced lunch.
 Class A consisted of 20 students and Class B consisted of 19.
-Out of the total number of participants, 76% received ESOL services.
-The total population consisted of approximately 46% females and 54% males.
+Out of 39 participants, 76% (n=) received ESOL services.
+The total sample consisted of approximately 46% (n=) females and 54% (n=) males.
 In Class A, 9 students were on or above the expected reading level.
 In Class B, 7 students had reached the expected reading level.
 The remaining 23 students fell below the expected reading level.

-The total number of students that participated in the study is N = 39.
 Each class was split in half, each containing an experimental and control group.
 The participants were randomly selected and placed into the experimental and control groups.
 All participants were given the same mini lesson and whole-group instruction.
 The experimental group, n = 20, received strategy group instruction through the IC-JPA treatment.
 The control group, n = 19, were taught through traditional teaching of small groups, with the primary conversation being teacher led.

 Materials and Measures